GNAQ/GNAQ/README.md

-Hello, there's GNAQ / CN, I'm using GNAQ as ID on almost every platform.
+Hello, here's GNAQ / cn.
+I'm using GNAQ as ID on almost every platform.

 Currently I'm majoring Software Engineering at HIT.
 I also participate in competitive programming contests.